ramtinsoltani/devflow/docs/fontawesome-icons.md

 > FontAwesome version 6.4.0 web

-# How to Use
+# How To Use

 Download the web kit of FontAwesome and grab the SVG files of the icons mentioned above and place them in `/src/frontend/src/assets/icons/` directory.
 Make sure the file names are the same as the icons listed above.

-> Feel free to substitute the pro icons with free ones if you lack a pro license, **but make sure you rename those SVG files to the original icons listed above**.
+> Feel free to substitute the pro icons with free ones if you lack a pro license, **but make sure you rename those SVG files to the original icons listed above (e.g. rename `xmark-solid.svg` to `xmark.svg`)**.